cdotyone/mochaui/Docs/Core/Window.md

 	section - used to name the section being update, such as 'content,'toolbar','header','footer' onContentLoaded - (function)
 	}]
- container - (element ID) Element the window is injected in.
+ shape - ('box' or 'gauge') Shape of window.
+Defaults to 'box'. collapsible - (boolean) Defaults to true. minimizable - (boolean) Requires MUI.Desktop and MUI.Dock.
+Defaults to true if dependenices are met. maximizable - (boolean) Requires MUI.Desktop.
+Defaults to true if dependenices are met. container - (element ID) Element the window is injected in.
 The container defaults to 'desktop'.
 If no desktop then to document.body.
-Use 'pageWrapper' if you don't want the windows to overlap the toolbars. restrict - (boolean) Restrict window to container when dragging. shape - ('box' or 'gauge') Shape of window.
-Defaults to 'box'. collapsible - (boolean) Defaults to true. minimizable - (boolean) Requires MUI.Desktop and MUI.Dock.
-Defaults to true if dependenices are met. maximizable - (boolean) Requires MUI.Desktop.
-Defaults to true if dependenices are met. maximizeTo - (element ID) Element to maximize windows to.
-Defaults to client area. closable - (boolean) Defaults to true. storeOnClose - (boolean) Hides a window and it's dock tab rather than destroying them on close.
+Use 'pageWrapper' if you don't want the windows to overlap the toolbars. closable - (boolean) Defaults to true. storeOnClose - (boolean) Hides a window and it's dock tab rather than destroying them on close.
 If you try to create the window again it will unhide the window and dock tab. modalOverlayClose - (boolean) Whether or not you can close a modal by clicking on the modal overlay.
 Defaults to true.